 As a general rule, the effect of interfund activity has been removed from the district-wide financial statements.

-Separate financial statements are provided for governmental funds and fiduciary funds, even though the latter are excluded from the district-wide financial statements.
+Separate financial statements are provided for governmental funds.
 Major individual governmental funds and major individual enterprise funds, if any, are reported as separate columns in the fund financial statements.

 Fund Accounting